zenmetsu/docker_factorio_server/README.md

 **Server is listed in the in-game server browser, but users can't connect**

-If the logs say `Own address is RIGHT IP:WRONG PORT`, then this applies to you.
+If the logs say `Own address is RIGHT IP:WRONG PORT`, then this could be your problem.

 By default, Docker routes outgoing traffic through a proxy.
 The source UDP port is changed by the proxy so the server list detects the wrong port.
 See [Incorrect port detected for docker hosted server](https://forums.factorio.com/viewtopic.php?f=49&t=35255).